actinia-org/actinia-core/docs/docs/introduction.md

 computation, spatio-temporal statistical analysis and many more.

-To use actinia the user must have an understanding of the GRASS GIS concept[^3] of location, mapsets, raster maps, space-time datasets and modules.
+To use actinia the user must have an understanding of the GRASS GIS concept[^3] of project, mapsets, raster maps, space-time datasets and modules.
 The URLs that provide access to the GRASS database reflect these concepts.
-Hence, the location, the mapset and the required raster map are part of the URL to access the service.
+Hence, the project, the mapset and the required raster map are part of the URL to access the service.

 ## What is REST?